-Choosing the best grass seed for your lawn can sometimes be pretty confusing.
+Knowing which grass seed to buy for your lawn can sometimes be pretty confusing.

-Ultimately, the best grass blend is the one that:
+Ultimately, the best seed for you is the one that:

-- Works in your lawn’s environment. eg. soil type, shade etc.
+- Grows well in your lawn’s environment. eg. soil type, shade etc.

 - Gives you the look you want, ie. a lush, green lawn

 - Will stand up to the level use your family will put on it

 In this buying guide, we’ll take a closer look at what I consider to be some of the best grass seed varieties to use, for all different lawn types.
 No matter if you’re sowing a new lawn or overseeding existing lawns, my recommendations will give you beautiful results.